 Retail, ecommerce, translation and localization – hand in hand

-Conclusion: When devising your physical and digital retail growth strategy, remember that retail, translation and localization have a symbiotic relationship – and that the future of shopping, in any form, will be multilingual and intercultural.
+Conclusion: When devising your physical and digital retail growth strategy, remember that retail, translation and localization have a symbiotic relationship.
+The future of shopping, in any form, will be multilingual and intercultural.

-Here are the four tips to get you started on your way to global success:
+Here are the four tips to get you started on your way to global ecommerce success:

 1 - Seamlessly integrate your physical and digital experiencesFrom in-store to online, it's crucial that your brand remains consistent across markets and channels.
 Cater to cultural differences, and use a professional translation and localization vendor to ensure accurate, appropriate translations, localizing adequately your messaging.